-However, in their resistance to the Social Gospel (and its relatives), the fundamentalists rode the pendulum to the other side and got stuck.
+However, in their resistance to the Social Gospel (and its relatives), many fundamentalists rode the pendulum to the other side and got stuck.
 In their emphasis on the futurity of the kingdom, they in many ways forgot about its presence.
 They neglected the implications and responsibilities that come along with belonging to the kingdom – especially as it relates to the ways in which we relate to the world around us.

 The Kingdom of God and His Righteousness

 Here’s what I mean.
 When citizens of the kingdom of heaven are faithful to Jesus’ command that we seek first the kingdom and His righteousness (the practical, lived ethical standard of God’s kingdom), it changes us to the core.
 When we seek first the kingdom and all that it entails, we are transformed as people; changed into the image of the King of the kingdom.

 Recall what we learn about the God of this kingdom in Matt 6:25ff: He is the One who knows our needs, cares deeply about them, and meets them.

 In short, if we are being conformed into the image of the One who does not ignore our material needs, but meets them as we seek Him, doesn’t it follow that His people should be people who do not ignore the material needs of others, but are concerned about them in love out of the overflow of the riches they have received?

 Treasure in Heaven